An Edit Friendly DDPM Noise Space: Inversion and Manipulations: Conclusion

 \section{Conclusion}

 We presented an inversion method for DDPM.
-Our noise maps behave differently than the ones used in regular sampling: they are correlated across timesteps and have a higher variance.
-However, they encode the image structure more strongly, and are thus better suited for image editing.
-Particularly, we showed that they can be used to obtain state-of-the-art results on text-based editing tasks, either by themselves or in combination with other editing methods.
-And in contrast to methods that rely on DDIM inversion, our approach can generate diverse results for any given image and text.
+Our noise maps encode the image structure more strongly than the noise maps in regular sampling, and are therefore better suited for image editing.
+We illustrated their advantages in text-based editing, both when used by themselves and in combination with other editing methods.